qdev89/StellaRougeGame/README.md

   - Dynamic difficulty scaling with adaptive mode and multiple difficulty levels

 ### Future Considerations
+- **Sound Implementation (Post-Release)**
+  - Background music for menu and gameplay with unique themes for each sector
-- Sound design and music implementation (planned for post-release)
+  - Sound effects for weapons, explosions, UI, and environmental elements
+  - Dynamic audio mixing based on gameplay intensity
+  - Audio options menu for player customization
+- **Platform Expansion**
-- Mobile support with touch controls
+  - Mobile support with touch controls and responsive UI
-- Gamepad support for browser play
+  - Gamepad support for browser play with full controller mapping
+  - Electron wrapper for desktop distribution on Windows, macOS, and Linux
+- **Content Expansion**
-- Additional game modes (endless, boss rush)
+  - Additional game modes (endless, boss rush, challenge mode, daily runs)
+  - New ship types with unique abilities and playstyles
+  - Expanded progression systems with achievements and customization
+- **Community Features**
+  - Online leaderboards for comparing scores
+  - Run sharing functionality to share builds
+  - Community challenges with special rules

 See the [detailed project plan](project-plan.md) for more information.